blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 browse on your local computer.
 Click on the link below to download and install Basil, and then come back here for chapter two.
 ```

 - In this tutorial we are going to create a sharable web page in YoBASIC.
 - YoBASIC makes it easy to share your web pages with others by providing built-in support for hosting and sharing web pages online.
 - We will learn how to create a web page, publish it online, and share it with others.
 - By the end of this tutorial you will understand how to share your web page in YoBASIC.
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Hello World...
 ### Example 2 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 3 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ### Example 4 – Blah
 ```
 print "Hello from YoBASIC"
 ```
 ####  Listen: Blah...
 ###  Recap Video
+- In this tutorial we learned about how to share your work in a web page.
+- We learned how to use YoBASIC's web server to host and share web pages online.
+- In the next tutorial, we will learn about creating and sharing a web application.
 ---

 ## TUTORIAL PAGE 008b - Projects - Creating and Sharing a Web Application

 ### Introduction Video
 - KALA_CREATE_WEBAPP_SHARE_PUBLISH_SHARE: In this tutorial we are going to use YoBASIC to create a web application
 - that you can share with your friends.
 We will build on the basics that we've learned so far to create a web
 - project that does something useful, and then publish and share your work online!
 ### Example 1 - Blah
 ```
 print "Hello from YoBASIC"